TerraBreus/cub3d/docs/dev_log.md

 A failed attempt but I learned a lot in the process.

 Most likely I will start again tomorrow with another DDA attempt from scratch.
 I want to use a better approach but not too sure how.
 I like doing things the hard way by trial and error.
 But that takes time and often also a toll on my mental health... we will see

+## 17-11
+Short session.
+Tired but thought about new approach for DDA. thinking that it will help to separate the x and y component of the ray more.
+Hopefully that will make sense along the way